afiestas/oxygen-public-site/source_en/_posts/cam-shaft-design.md

 tags:
 ---

 Before a deeper thought, it’s easy to believe that since the medical staff use AMBU devices manually, the nhale and cycle curve shape is not a critical point.
-However, AMBU devices are designed in order to be used during short periods of time, and a mid or long-term use of a respirator with inaccurate or irregular cycles, could generate negative effects on the patient.
+However, AMBU devices are designed in order to be used during short periods of time, and a mid or long-term use of a ventilator with inaccurate or irregular cycles, could generate negative effects on the patient.
 For this reason, one of the **key tasks of the project is to accurately design the cam that acts on the AMBU.**

 Hospital’s mechanical ventilators have a large number of adjustment parameters (total volume displaced, airflow rate and duration of inhalation and exhalation phases, waiting time between both phases, etc.), to adapt the shape and speed of the breathing cycles to the physiognomy of each patient (sex, age, pathologies, etc).
 However, the adjustment of these parameters is carried out electronically, unattainable with **a [DIY](https://en.wikipedia.org/wiki/Do_it_yourself) mechanical system like** Oxy**GEN**.